vanhoefm/wifi-injection/README.md

   overwrite the sequence or fragment number in their driver or firmware code.
 To remedy that you would need patched driver or firmware code.

-- We experienced that some network cards are unable to send frames that have the "More Fragments" flag set in the Control Field.
-These frames don't get transmitted at all.
-For instance, the `rt2800usb` driver seems unable to inject such frames both in pure and mixed monitor mode.
-Addressing this would require patched driver or firmware code.

 - For other examples see [our paper](https://papers.mathyvanhoef.com/wisec2023-wifi-injection.pdf).